 One of the first studies implemented, and for which the core ECDC protocol version 1.0 was published in October 2021 [8], was a multi-country study to estimate CVE against severe disease, by assessing it in individuals hospitalised for SARI.
-The update, including estimation of influenza vaccine effectiveness (IVE), is presented in this document as version 2.0.
+The second update is presented in this document as version 3.0.

-1.4 Aim of the core protocol
+1.5 Aim of the core protocol

-This core protocol for ECDC studies of CVE and IVE against hospitalisation with SARI laboratory-confirmed with SARS-CoV-2, and SARI laboratory-confirmed with influenza, version 2.0, presents the main elements for a multicentre (multi-country) hospital-based study of CVE/IVE in patients hospitalised with SARI.
+This core protocol for ECDC studies of CVE and IVE against hospitalisation with SARI laboratory-confirmed with SARS-CoV-2, and SARI laboratory-confirmed with influenza, version 3.0, presents the main elements for a multi-centre (multi-country) hospital-based study of CVE/IVE in patients hospitalised with SARI.
 It outlines the agreed methods for collecting data related to SARS-CoV-2, COVID-19 and influenza virus and disease at country level, and includes a plan for the pooled analysis.
 The combination of data from multiple sites will facilitate studies with more statistical power in order to meet more specific objectives.

-ECDC has worked closely with EU Member States with the aim of implementing a system for the regular monitoring of vaccine effectiveness among hospitalised SARI patients, taking advantage of parallel efforts to enhance SARI surveillance in the EU/EEA and countries of the Western Balkan region2.
-Through the Member States hospitals have been recruited that are capable of applying the core protocol and therefore contributing to the EU-level monitoring of CVE and ultimately IVE.
-Each study site has been identified through a process involving ECDC's relevant National Coordinator3.
+ECDC has worked closely with EU Member States with to implement a system for the regular monitoring of vaccine effectiveness among hospitalised SARI patients, taking advantage of parallel efforts to enhance SARI surveillance in the EU/EEA and countries of the Western Balkan region1.
+Hospitals that can apply the core protocol and contribute to EU-level monitoring of CVE and ultimately IVE have been recruited through a process involving ECDC's relevant National Coordinator2.

 This core protocol is therefore primarily intended to guide the implementation of ECDC-funded studies.
-However, ECDC encourages the conduct of VE studies, using this protocol as a basis, in countries not currently planning to participate in ECDC-funded studies.
-The use of consistent protocols will facilitate the comparability of study results across studies, countries, and study sites.
+However, ECDC encourages using this protocol in countries not currently planning to participate in ECDC-funded studies.as a basis to conduct VE studies , as the use of consistent protocols will facilitate the comparability of study results across studies, countries, and study sites.